danielkdimitrov/danielkdimitrov.github.io/_publications/clb.md

 date: 2025-01-31
 paperurl: 'https://ssrn.com/abstract=5091140'
 ---
-ðŸ Climate-linked bonds are an innovative financial tool designed to address the growing challenges of climate change.
+🐍 Climate-linked bonds are an innovative financial tool designed to address the growing challenges of climate change.
 These bonds, ideally issued by governments and supranational organizations, adjust their payouts based on measurable climate variables, such as average temperatures or greenhouse gas (GHG) concentrations.
 By directly linking financial returns to climate outcomes, climate-linked bonds provide a strong incentive for issuers to align their actions with climate change mitigation goals.
 The instrument not only signals a government’s commitment to addressing climate risks but also offers investors a mechanism to hedge against the long-term economic consequences of climate change.

 This paper introduces an asset pricing model for climate-linked bonds, demonstrating the growing demand for these instruments amid anticipated long-term climate risks.
 We evaluate the factors that facilitate risk-sharing and highlight how these bonds provide favorable  terms to counterparties willing to assume climate risks, while offering long-term hedging opportunities to those seeking protection against such risks.